Keep it simple

 Have any outfits or sentimental items you'd like to include handy.

 Try to keep the family outfits simple and light.
+Baby outfits should fit snug and not oversized so they don't get lost in the photos.
 Avoid patterns and dark colors.
-Avoid Black.
+Avoid Black Clothing (particularly for parents holding baby).

 Connect

-I set up a small floor drop for individual baby portraits (see below for example).
-I bring a simple floor drop for these, but if you have a special blanket, a cool rug, couch, bed, etc. that's even better.
 I love making the home as present in these photos as possible, and the more we use the space the better.
+The personality of the home is what makes each newborn session unique and special.
 These are unposed.
 I will occasionally make adjustments, but nothing that requires a deeply sleeping baby.
-I generally start with these, but often will come back to them at the end depending on the baby.
-If baby is not comfy on the drop, or laying down at all, we capture baby in your arms (swoon)- the more connection between your family members, the better.
+I love to get some individual portraits of the baby on a safe surface (such a bed, couch, floor with a cool rug), but if the baby is not comfy laying on their own we capture baby in your arms (swoon)- the more connection between your family members, the better.
 Lifestyle Family Portraits are done throughout the home, chasing the light.
 This is a stress free session!
 We take breaks, we change it up, we find what works.